atomist/sdm/README.md

 GitHub Software Delivery Machine.

 ## What is a "Software Delivery Machine?"
-A **software delivery machine** is like a development team in a box.
-It enable you:
+A **software delivery machine** is like a development process in a box.
+It automates many actions and many steps in the flow from commit to productions.

-- To automate every delivery flow
-- To automate anything.

 ## Concepts
 This repository shows how Atomist can automate important tasks,